Classifying Internal Hemorrhoids

 Thrombosed External Hemorrhoids – Thrombosed external hemorrhoids occur when the enlarged hemorrhoidal vein ruptures, and a blood clot forms in the hemorrhoid.
 These are usually quite painful and require immediate surgical intervention to remove the blood clot.

-Strangulated Hemorrhoids – An internal hemorrhoid becomes “strangulated” and extremely painful when persistent anal sphincter spasms (caused by irritation from prolapsed hemorrhoids) cut off its blood supply, resulting in even more swelling of the hemorrhoid tissue.
+Strangulated Hemorrhoids – An internal hemorrhoid becomes “strangulated” and extremely painful when persistent anal sphincter spasms cut off its blood supply.
+These spasms are caused by irritation from the prolapsed hemorrhoid, resulting in even more swelling of the hemorrhoid tissue.
 This eventually leads to tissue death.